 Ensure that those in the person’s support network know about your concerns and the changes you’ve noticed and are also looking out for any other warning signs.

 Make yourself available and reassure the person that you will listen when they are ready to talk.

-Whilst discussing suicide, the person reveals that they are seriously thinking of suicide and have a plan, it is critical that you seek professional help as soon as possible.
+Whilst discussing suicide, if the person reveals that they are thinking of suicide and have a plan, it is critical that you seek professional help as soon as possible.

 It is important to be firm about your intentions to involve others if they won’t.
 Tell them that you are taking what they say very seriously and that you can’t keep this information to yourself.